madincode/MIAL/README.md

 `produceDataPath**.py`

-- saves a text-file with data paths, in subject-level
+Saves a text-file with data paths, in subject-level

 ## Training file: